Experience Alaska's Wildlife on a Cruise

 Wildlife in Alaska

 In Alaska, wilderness is king.
 You never know exactly what wildlife you're going to see.
-Besides whales, bears, birds, caribour, moose and the abundance of marine life, Alaska is also home to the grey wolf, red fox, musk oxen, mountain goats, lynx and much more.
+Besides whales, bears, birds, caribou, moose and the abundance of marine life, Alaska is also home to the grey wolf, red fox, musk oxen, mountain goats, lynx and much more.
 Only 90 miles of main road traverse the six million acres of Denali National Park, leaving the wildlife free to roam forests, tundra, glaciers, and mountains uninhibited.

 Learn more about other wildlife in Alaska >